 Remain open to compromises so that the volunteer can save time, do something they’re passionate about, and have some control over the way they work.
 Nitpicking a volunteer’s work or demanding certain things in spite of their opinions or concerns can frustrate volunteers to the point of leaving.
 Everyone who builds websites has some type of creativity they express through their work, so don’t suck that out of the project!

 Second, make sure that you meet your deadlines, offer constructive feedback, and clearly explain your organization’s needs to the website volunteer.
-If they ask for content by next Friday, make sure you’ve go it!
+If they ask for content by next Friday, make sure you’ve got it!
 The longer a website project goes, the higher the risk that it could derail.
 Keep your momentum going.

 Most importantly, remember that these are volunteers that want to have a positive experience with your nonprofit and feel like they’re giving back.
-When you’ve got work other than the website or a tight budget, an offer of a free website can be hard to turn down, but don’t fall into the trap of treating your website volunteer like a website-building machine. (“I just tell them what to do and they do it, no questions asked.”)
+When you’ve got responsibilities besides the website or a tight budget, an offer of a free website can be hard to turn down, but don’t fall into the trap of treating your website volunteer like a website-building machine.
 Truly collaborating with and supporting your volunteer will give you a much higher chance of getting a beautiful new website with a low monetary price tag.